Pregnancy support

 Human Resource Advisors (HRAs) form part of the HR Services Delivery Team and are available to provide advice on HR related matters, including supporting conversations with managers about policy and employment related matters.
 HR Service Delivery staff contact details are available on the ILP HR Toolkit.
 You can also speak with your manager to ensure you're familiar with your leave entitlements and to help you form your parental leave plan.

 • Physiotherapy support.
-NZDF health will provide you physiotherapist support during the pregnancy, and for as long as required post-delivery.
-For more information reach out to your local NZDF Physiotherapist to discuss the best plan for you.
+NZDF health will provide you physiotherapist support during the pregnancy (including a pregnancy WOF), and for as long as required post-delivery.
+Reach out to your local NZDF Physiotherapist to discuss the best plan for you.

 Breastfeeding